A Look at Hockey Foot & Ankle Injuries

 If you’ve ever been hit by a 6 oz. slab of vulcanized rubber traveling at more than 80 miles per hour, you probably know that it hurts.
 A lot.

-Despite the stiff protection affordable by skates and by padding, the impact force of an inconveniently placed puck or stick can still leave a nasty bruise—or in some cases even crack bone.
+Despite the stiff protection affordable by skates and padding, the impact force of an inconveniently placed puck or stick can still leave a nasty bruise—or in some cases even crack bone.

 Catastrophic fractures in hockey are of course very rare and more likely the result of freak incidents.
 But mild to moderate fractures of the toes, the navicular bone (along the inside of the arch) and the fifth metatarsal (outside of the midfoot) are not that uncommon.